nwccpp/nwccpp.github.io/index.markdown

 layout: home
 ---

-Welcome to NW CCPP's GitHub Page.
+Welcome to Northwestern University Center for Communication and Public Policy's (CCPP) GitHub Page.

 You can find more information on our [coordinating team](https://polcomm.northwestern.edu/ccpp-people__trashed/coordinating-team/) and [doctoral student researchers](https://polcomm.northwestern.edu/ccpp-people__trashed/doctoral-student-researchers/) at our [website](https://polcomm.northwestern.edu/).